Article by Samantha Pregenzer, from Simply Organized.

 EXPERTISE & SAVING MONEY

-When you hire an organizer, they will know exactly which product works in your space…and depending on your habits.
-Which means you won’t be buying containment over and over because it is failing you.
+When you hire an organizer, they will know exactly which product works in your space… depending on your habits.
+This means you won’t be buying containment over and over because it is failing you.
 Expertise in this area matters.

 LEARNING NEW TECHNIQUES AND HABITS